 Bubble Tea Addiction

-The sudden craze of bubble tea amongst youths has caused a boom in the bubble tea business.
+The sudden craze and addiction of bubble tea amongst youths has caused a boom in the bubble tea business.
 Countless establishments have popped up all over Malaysia, and most of them claim to be “Taiwan’s No. 1 Bubble Tea.”

 It doesn’t matter if you’re simply curious or an avid fan of bubble tea, you must have at least tried one of them.
 With over 50 brands of bubble tea available in Kuala Lumpur alone, it is no wonder that Malaysians are all spoilt for choice.